Dr. Richard Starnes

 The Assistant Vice Chancellor for Institutional Planning and Effectiveness oversees the university's data reporting obligations and needs, including federal and state reporting, implementation of surveys, and data support for strategic decision-making, provides support for institutional accreditation and contributes to institutional space planning and management.

-Business Officer and Interim Director, Academic Resources and Business Operations
+Director, Academic Resources and Business Operations

 The Director of Academic Resources and Business Operations provides oversight, coordination,

 development, and evaluation of multiple business operations for the division, including

 staffing and budgeting; analysis, evaluation, and creation of policies/procedures

 to improve management functions throughout the division; signature authority for the